-- The Union's affiliation with WA Labor has enabled the Union to provide important information to government, based upon experience and knowledge of its members, about the expansion of the Metronet rail system and practical implementation of the Government's Wages Policy. - The Union's affiliation with WA Labor resulted in the State government agreeing to reconsider its position on in-cab surveillance, commence the process of a rail safety review (review of the Rail Safety National Legislation), and bring forward the first review of the National Freight and Supply Chain Strategy. - The Union's affiliation with WA Labor has enabled it to participate in the shaping of the party's policies.
-The Union's aim in participating is to advocate for better employment opportunities and conditions for railway industry workers. - The Union's affiliation and participation in UnionsWA affairs such as the 'Public Sector Alliance' wage policy campaign has enabled it to shape the direction of the state's wage policy for public sector workers in WA forcing a return to genuine enterprise bargaining.
+- The Union's affiliation with WA Labor has enabled the Union to provide important information to government, based upon experience and knowledge of its members, about the expansion of the Metronet rail system and practical implementation of the Government's Wages Policy. - The Union's affiliation with WA Labor resulted in the State government agreeing to prevent the mandatory installation of in-cab surveillance, continue the process of a rail safety review (review of the Rail Safety National Legislation), and deliver groundbreaking work value increase and bargaining outcomes to members. - The Union's affiliation with WA Labor has enabled it to participate in the shaping of the party's policies.
+The Union's aim in participating is to advocate for better employment opportunities and conditions for railway industry workers. - The Union's affiliation and participation in UnionsWA affairs such as the 'Public Sector Alliance' wage policy campaign has enabled it to shape the direction of public sector policies for public sector workers in WA after forcing a return to genuine enterprise bargaining.